arash16/babel-plugin-ltag/README.md

 msgstr ""
 ```

 Copy generated `.pot` file to a `.po` file and translate strings inside it.
-Run babel again and you'll have transformed code.
+Run babel again and you'll have a transformed code.

 ## TODO
 * Plural Forms